-Data Breach means any security breach which if occurred in any phase of the data collection, storage or use, may affect in a significant manner the patrimonial or moral rights of individuals.
+Data Breach means any security breach that if occurring in any phase of the data collection, storage or use, may affect in a significant manner the patrimonial or moral rights of individuals.

-"ARCO rights"
+■ "ARCO Rights"

 Refers to the access, rectification, cancellation or opposition rights, which can be enforced by any data subject, in connection with the collecting or processing of its personal information.